andrewpkitchin/counting-problems/bag_of_shoes.md

 90-60 = 30

-Given that every configuration is equally likely, the probability all three pairs being acceptable is 1/3.
+Given that every configuration is equally likely, the probability of all three pairs being acceptable is 1/3.